-Concurrently with this offering, we are offering US\$1,750,000,000 aggregate principal amount of convertible senior notes due 2025, or the convertible notes, assuming no exercise by the underwriters of the over-allotment option of the underwriters in that offering, pursuant to a separate prospectus supplement and accompanying prospectus (the "Convertible Notes Offering").
-This prospectus supplement does not constitute an offer to sell or the solicitation of an offer to buy the convertible notes.
-The closing of this offering of the ADSs is not contingent upon the closing of the concurrent Convertible Notes Offering is not contingent upon the closing of the ADSs.
+Concurrently with this offering, we are offering 28,700,000 ADSs (or up to 33,005,000 ADSs if the underwriters of that offering fully exercise their over-allotment option), pursuant to a separate prospectus supplement and accompanying prospectus (the "ADS Offering").
+This prospectus supplement does not constitute an offer to sell or a solicitation of an offer to buy any ADSs being offered in the concurrent ADS Offering.
+The completion of this offering is not contingent on the completion of the concurrent ADS Offering (nor is the completion of the ADS Offering contingent on the completion of this offering).